When it comes to customer experience, many businesses have abandoned personal contact making their stores little more than a warehouse of products.

-At the same time, I stumbled into the ATT store in Chicago looking for a portable charger for my iPhone.
-On display was the iron throne from Game of Thrones.
+A while ago, I stumbled into the ATT store in Chicago, looking for a portable charger for my iPhone.
+On display was the iron throne from Game of Thrones (GOT).
 The greeting I heard from the employee?
 “Are you just here for Game of Thrones?”

 She didn’t want to be bothered by yet another person who told her, I’m just here for the Game of Thrones set, so she proactively dismissed everyone as the same.

-It’s a giant self-service kiosk that dispenses customers' online orders in its stores.
-Centrally located at the very front of about 100 of their stores, you simply scan a barcode and your purchase arrives in about 45 seconds.
+It’s a giant self-service kiosk dispensing customers' online orders in its stores.
+Centrally located at the very front of about 100 of their stores, you scan a barcode, and your purchase arrives in about 45 seconds.

 Leave as quickly as you can…

 And where does it all come from?